sihhu/datasvr/README.md

 > Use Tomcat:
 >

+## Additional Readings
+For setting springmvc, you can see [V1.0](https://github.com/taoyouxian/datasvr/tree/springmvc-demo) For solving the cross-domain, you can see [V1.1](https://github.com/taoyouxian/datasvr/tree/cross-domain)

 ## Contact us
 For feedback and questions with IntelliJ IDEA building the project, feel free to email us:
 * Youxian Tao taoyouxian@aliyun.com